-Try the warmth and heartiness of a hot soup.
-This Winter Minestrone Soup is an easy and quick soup to prepare, and wonderful to enjoy with a loaf of crusty Italian bread.
+Try the warmth and conviviality of a hot soup.
+This Winter Minestrone soup is quick and easy to prepare and wonderful to enjoy with crispy Italian bread.

 - 1 medium onion, chopped

-- 1 bunch collard greens, stalks removed, leaves coarsely chopped
+- 1 bunch kale, stems removed, leaves coarsely chopped

 - ½ teaspoon fresh basil

 - ½ teaspoon crushed red pepper